-- Obtaining an understanding of and testing the relevant controls related to claim and reserves business processes; - Assessing the appropriateness of management's process and methodologies and the reasonableness of assumptions to estimate the claims outstanding; - Testing of data integrity utilised in the estimation process; - Performing detailed testing on a selection of assured estimates for direct US asbestos and US pollution classes of business, which consisted of: - Holding walk-through meetings and discussions with relevant personnel for each assured to understand management's approach, methodology, and assumptions; - Reviewing management's models and claim file documents that support the data and assumptions; - Inspecting the application of the methodology within the models to assess whether they are operating as intended; - Performing sensitivity tests of management's estimates, where necessary; and - Using our internal models to determine independent estimates for certain US direct asbestos assureds. - Inspecting management's annual reserve report and making enquiries of relevant personnel in respect of movements of interest; and - Assessing management's analysis of overall actual versus estimates claims experience in reserves in the light of current year incurred development.
+- Obtaining an understanding of and testing the relevant controls related to claim and reserves business processes; - Assessing the appropriateness of management's methodologies and the reasonableness of assumptions to estimate the claims outstanding by considering the consistency with recent claims experience and more widely available market data and trends; - Testing of data integrity utilised in the estimation process; - Performing detailed testing on a selection of assured estimates for direct US asbestos and US pollution classes of business, which consisted of: - Holding walk-through meetings and discussions with relevant personnel for each assured to understand management's approach, methodology, and assumptions; - Assessing the reasonableness of the inputs in management's models and claim file documents that support the data and assumptions; - Inspecting the application of the methodology within the models to assess whether they are operating as intended; - Performing sensitivity tests of management's estimates, where necessary; and - Using internal models developed by our actuarial specialists to determine independent estimates for certain US direct asbestos assureds. - Inspecting management's annual reserve report and making enquiries of relevant personnel in respect of movements of interest; and - Assessing management's analysis of overall actual versus estimates claims experience in reserves in the light of current year incurred development.